sonadow/bot_ai/README.md

 # Description:
-Bot control addon for a Garry's Mod - dedicated server.
+This is a bot control addon for a Garry's Mod - dedicated server.
 The addon allows the user to control ulx bots with a GUI console as well as with console commands.
 The addon was developed with AI, and then the code was tweaked by me.

 # Bot AI menu command: <br>
 bot_ai_menu